silvhua/exercise-snack/README.md

 --- | --- | ---
 Dashboard | Shows upcoming exercises and an abbreviated version of their data visualization.
 Each exercise has a icon indicating the level of discreetness of the exercise, ranging from 1 ("invisible") to 5 ("full-on workout mode"). | Hovering over the number icon shows a tooltip describing the discreetness level.
 Training page | View and log details for the current exercise. | The form fields are optional for logging activity to minimize friction with exercising.
 Once the "Done" button is clicked, a confirmation modal shows their new streak.
-Stats page | Shows stats and data visualization on the user's consistency with exercise | The first figure is interactive.
+Stats page | Shows stats and data visualization on the user's consistency with exercise | The first figure is interactive and shows additional information upon hover.
 The default interaction is zoom, but the user can also pan or export the figure.
 The first figure is inspired by the green contributions plot found on each user's GitHub profile.
 <img src="./documentation/dashboard-with-tooltip.PNG" width="350" alt="dashboard" />
 <img src="./documentation/training-page-top.PNG" width="350" alt="training page top" />
 <img src="./documentation/training-page-bottom.PNG" width="350" alt="training page bottom" />